Did you know that GenZ and Millennials are 99% more likely to choose a restaurant based on social media and reviews?

 That’s because hashtags make your content visible to people who wouldn’t otherwise view your content.
 Social media users can browse hashtags on Twitter, Facebook, and Instagram, and if you’re not incorporating some into your content, you could be missing out.

 (This is especially true on Instagram, where users can follow hashtags - meaning your incredible visuals could show up on their feed without actually following you.)

-Putting this into practise doesn’t take a ton of time, either.
-Follow these guidelines from the Digital Marketing Institute and you won’t go far wrong:
+Putting this into practice doesn’t take a ton of time, either.
+Follow these guidelines, and you won’t go far wrong:

 - Up to 11 hashtags in Instagram posts (preferably in the comments section)